RoodzFernando/store-management-api/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code, Murat Korkmaz his design was used for inspiration.
+- Hat tip to anyone whose code, his design was used for inspiration.